zhevron/Catalog/README.md

 ## How do I use it?

 You can install the addon from Curse using either the website or the Curse client.
-After the addon has been installed, you can open the browser by typing '/loot' in the chat.
+After the addon has been installed, you can open the browser by typing '/loot' or '/catalog' in the chat.

 ## I found a error in the loot tables.
 Now what?